Abdelkawy16/NodeJS-Tasks/README.md

-# 🚀 Welcome to my Software Architecture tasks Repository 😎
+# this is Software Architecture tasks

+## Tasks
+- Refactoring Monolithic Application

+## Technologies used
+- express
+- nodejs
+- postgresql